AbhishekMankame/screenshot-using-python/README.md

 # screenshot_using_python
-taking a screenshot using python.
+Taking a screenshot using python.
 ### Installation:
 pip install pyautogui